If you’ve ever traveled across time zones, you’ve likely experienced what chronobiologists call “circadian disruption.”

 What’s more, the cells produced at night are likely to metastasize, whereas cells made during the day lack the ability to morph and spread.
 The study authors write that these findings provide “a new rationale for time-controlled . . . treatment of metastasis-prone cancers.”

 Research into circadian-informed medical interventions is still in its infancy — and barriers abound: Studying large groups of individuals who have slightly different circadian schedules or who have tumors with different cyclical rhythms is a challenge; convincing research subjects to take medications within an hour-or-so window is tricky; and resistance from big pharmaceutical companies is real.

 Still, the promise of circadian medicine has a lot of experts feeling optimistic.
 They believe it’s a healthcare approach whose time has come.

 Circadian Rhythms and Gene Expression

-“This [connection with chronic disease and metabolic disorders] is a really good example of that interaction, where these rhythmic profiles of gene expression can be modified by sleep states,” says Zee.
+“This connection with chronic disease and metabolic disorders is a really good example of that interaction, where these rhythmic profiles of gene expression can be modified by light and by sleep states,” says Zee.

 This article originally appeared as “Get In Sync” in the June 2023 issue of Experience Life.